yhygao/universal-medical-image-segmentation/README.md

 ## Contact

-For questions and suggestions, please post a GitHub issue or contact us directly via email (your-email@example.com).
+For questions and suggestions, please post a GitHub issue or contact us directly via email (yunhe.gao@rutgers.edu).